Air China Flight 129: Accident

-The flight took off at 08:37 local time (00:37 UTC).
-After nearly two hours in flight, it began to approach to Gimhae Airport in light rain and mist.
+The flight took off at 08:37 Beijing local time CST (00:37 UTC).
+After nearly two hours in flight, it began to approach Gimhae Airport in light rain and mist.

-At 11:16 local time (02:16 UTC), CA129 received clearance to use ILS approach to runway 36L, then circle to runway 18R (the same runway from the opposite direction) from Gimhae tower.
+At 11:16 Korean local time KST (02:16 UTC), CA129 received clearance to use the ILS approach to runway 36L, then circle to runway 18R (the same runway from the opposite direction) from Gimhae tower.
 During the circling approach to land on runway 18R, the crew exercised poor crew resource management and lost sight of the runway while delaying the base turn and flying outside of the circling approach area, and crashed into a hill named Mt.
 Dotdae at 11:21 local time (02:21 UTC).
 The aircraft made initial contact with the terrain when its right wing clipped a tree.
 It then impacted the ground, and the force of the impact broke the airplane apart.
-The right wing, empennage, left wing, parts of the fuselage and both engines separated.
+The right wing, empennage, left wing, parts of the fuselage, and both engines separated.
 The plane then burst into flames, engulfing the cockpit and forward fuselage.
 The aircraft slid and destroyed several trees and 12 graves.
 Thirty-seven of those on board survived, including the captain.
 The post-impact fire was so hot that it melted the aluminum and other metals of the fuselage.
-The front part of the fuselage was completely destroyed, making it difficult for investigators to recognize it.
+The front part of the fuselage was destroyed, making it difficult for investigators to recognize it.

 Aircraft

-The aircraft was a Boeing 767-200ER registered in China as B-2552.
-It was delivered in 1985 and had Boeing Serial Number 23308 and Line Number 127.
+The aircraft was a Boeing 767-200ER delivered in 1985, and registered in China as B-2552.
 It was previously operated by the Civil Aviation Administration of China (CAAC) and then transferred to Air China after CAAC's split.
-It had accumulated more than 40,000 hours of flying and about 14,500 flights.
+It had accumulated more than 39,500 flight hours and about 14,300 flights.